dougmassay/kindleunpack-calibre-plugin/README.md

 This will create the plugin's zip file by copying/patching the files it needs to function.

-You can also add a '-d (or --debug) option to setup.py.
+You can also add a -d (or --debug) option to setup.py.
 If calibre is installed and on your path and you add the '-d' option, setup.py will attempt to:

     1) close calibre if it's open
     2) install the plugin using calibre-customize
     3) relaunch calibre in debug-mode

-    $ python setup.py -d

 If all goes well, the plugin can now be run and any debug print statements/errors should print to the terminal.
 If you have a complex calibre setup (or it's not on you path), you may need to install the plugin manually to debug.

 Contributing / Modifying
 ============